nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ##### [Back to Recipes](#recipes)

 ### Possible Recipes
-To get the list of possible recipes that can be made based on the available ingredients, simply use the command `recipe possible`.
+To get the list of possible recipes that can be made based on the available ingredients, simply use the command:

-> **Note**: Recipes are listed along with their corresponding index number specified in the `recipe all` command.

-> **Tip**: You can use the recipe index number in the `recipe <index_number>` command to view the recipe!
+`recipe possible`

 ![recipepossible2.png](images/recipepossible2.png)
 <sub>Fig 14: Sample of Recipe Possible command showing the list of ingredients and the recipes that can be made with those ingredients, with user input highlighted.</sub>